jimvekemans/SoftwareEngineering/README.md

   - `git status` to check the current modified / added / deleted files that are not staged. `git add` or `git rm` to add or remove the file / folder.
 <img src="./images/image-20200115154543238.png" alt="image-20200115154543238" style="zoom: 80%;" />
 > Use this to <u>split work into commits that relate to the same issue</u>. e.g. if you change both front- and backend files, split the modified files up into separate commits using add ./backend, committing, adding ./frontend and committing again.
 This makes it easier to trace issues back to the commit previous to the issue.
+> To remove edits to a file you can use `git reset HEAD {filename}` if the file hasnt been staged yet.
+If the file has been staged, add `--hard` to the reset-command.

 ### Commits
 There are 2 main ways to commit